Star Trek: New Voyages: Episodes

 Between January 2004 and May 2016 some 11 full-length episodes and a number of short-form "vignettes" were released (see linked article).
 Three episodes were scripted by professional Star Trek writers: "To Serve All My Days" by D. C. Fontana; "World Enough and Time" by Marc Scott Zicree; and the two-part "Blood and Fire" by David Gerrold.
 Two other episodes were based on unfilmed stories for the unproduced 1978 Star Trek Phase II TV series: "The Child" and "Kitumba", neither with the permission of Star Trek rights-holders.
 Additionally, the episode "Mind-Sifter" was based on a piece of fan fiction from the 1970s.

-As of May 2016 several additional episodes were in various stages of pre- or post-production.
+When the series ended due to CBS restrictions in 2016 three additional episodes were in various stages of pre- or post-production.

-Origins, a story based on David Gerrold's original pitch, "The Protracted Man", for Star Trek: The Original Series, was reconceptualized as a Pike-era story featuring the young Cadet James T. Kirk and his father, Commander George Kirk Sr. In January 2021, the incomplete work print for this abandoned episode was rediscovered and uploaded to YouTube (in two sections) by James Cawley.
+Origins:The Protracted Man, a story based on David Gerrold's original pitch, "The Protracted Man", for Star Trek: The Original Series, was reconceptualized as a Pike-era story featuring the young Cadet James T. Kirk and his father, Commander George Kirk Sr. In January 2021, the incomplete work print for this abandoned episode was rediscovered and uploaded to YouTube (in two sections) by James Cawley.
+The episode was in post production and almost complete, missing only a few effects shots.

+Torment of Destiny a sequel to the Star Trek: The Original Series episode "For the World is hollow and I have touched the sky" guest starring Richard Hatch star of Battlestar Galactica (1978) in what was his last television role.
+The footage was found privated on the New Voyages YouTube Channel and made unlisted.
+The episode was in post production when it was cancelled.

+Bread and Savagery to the Star Trek: The Original Series episode "Bread and Circuses" around 20 minutes of footage mostly from promotional material can be found online.
+The episode was in post production when it was cancelled.